CHAIRMAN OF THE BOARD

 Kimberly O. Dennis, Searle Freedom Trust

 Dennis is president of the Searle Freedom Trust.
-She is also chairman of the board of Donors Trust, vice chairman of the board of Donors Capital Fund, a trustee of the Earhart Foundation, and a member of the board of the Philanthropy Roundtable.
-Her previous positions include: director of the National Research Initiative, a program of the American Enterprise Institute; executive director of the Philanthropy Roundtable; and program officer for the John M. Olin Foundation.
+She is also chairman of the board of Donors Trust, vice chairman of the board of Donors Capital Fund, a trustee of the Earhart Foundation, a trustee of the Rupe Foundation, and a member of the board of visitors of George Mason University.
+Her previous positions include: director of the National Research Initiative, a program of the American Enterprise Institute, executive director of the Philanthropy Roundtable, and program officer for the John M. Olin Foundation.

 Deborah Donner, Business Consultant